NP vs. CNS: What's the Difference?

 How to Become a CNS

 CNS training emphasizes evidence-based research, management, teaching, and policy analysis.
-CNSs must hold an accredited clinical nurse specialist MSN or DNP, and state licensure.
-Other practice requirements vary per state.
+Becoming a CNS requires an MSN or a DNP from an accredited clinical nurse specialist program, CNS certification, and state licensure.
+Other practice requirements vary by state.

 State licensure for CNS candidates requires passing the CNS certification exam in the specialty area aligned with their graduate training.

-Both the American Nurses Credentialing Center and the American Association of Critical-Care Nurses administer CNS certification exams.
+The American Nurses Credentialing Center and the American Association of Critical-Care Nurses administer CNS certification exams.
+Nurses can choose to specialize in pediatric care, adult- gerontology care, or neonatal care.

 Exam requirements include a valid and unrestricted RN license, an MSN or DNP degree from an accredited program, and 500 supervised clinical hours.
-CNSs must renew their license every five years.
+A CNS must renew their license every five years.

 Salary and Career Outlook